tvesh4/baccarat103/README.md

 The code is organized into multiple files such as card.h, detect_invalid_input.h, new_game.h, load_game.h, and save_game.h.

 • Proper indentation and naming styles
-    Variable names
+    Variable names are easy to understand.

 • In-code documentation
-    Comments
+    Comments are provided.

 Other features include proper indentation and naming styles for variable names, in-code documentation through comments, and multiple functions to display messages, declare winners, check for wins, draw cards, and play the game.

-**List of non-standard C/C++ libraries**, indicating what features in your game are supported by these libraries.
+*All libraries used are standard C/C++ libraries.